SOP$_1$, SOP$_2$, and antichain tree property: An example of antichain tree

 \section{An example of antichain tree}

 In section \ref{secAT}, we showed the existence of an antichain tree in SOP$_1$-NSOP$_2$ context.
 It is natural to ask if an antichain tree exists without classification theoretical hypothesis.
 We construct a structure of relational language whose theory has a formula $\varphi(x,y)$ which forms an antichain tree and $\bigwedge_{i<n}\varphi(x,y_i)$ do not witness SOP$_2$ for all $n\in\omega$.
 Note that $\varphi$ also witnesses SOP$_1$ by Proposition \ref{AT->SOP1}.
-So this theory witnesses SOP$_1$-NSOP$_2$ in the formula level.
+So this theory witnesses SOP$_1$-NSOP$_2$ at the level of formulas.

 \begin{defn} An antichain $X\subseteq \tree$ is called a maximal antichain if there is no antichain $Y\subseteq \tree$ such that $X\subsetneq Y$. \end{defn}

 We begin the construction with language $\mathcal{L}=\{R\}$ where $R$ is a binary relation symbol.
 For each $n\in\omega$, let $\alpha_n \in \omega$ be the number of all maximal antichains in $^{n>}2$, and $\beta_n$ be the set of all maximal antichains in $^{n>}2$.
 We can choose a bijection from $\alpha_n$ to $\beta_n$ for each $n\in\omega$, say $\mu_n$.
 For each $n\in\omega$, let $A_n$ and $B_n$ be finite sets such that $|A_n|=\alpha_n$ and $|B_n|=|{^{n>}}2|$.
 We denote their elements by \begin{itemize} \item[] $A_n =\{a^n _{l} : l < \alpha_n \}$, \item[] $B_n =\{b^{n} _{\eta} : \eta \in {^{n>}}2\}$. \end{itemize} Let $N_n$ be the disjoint union of $A_n$ and $B_n$ for each $n\in\omega$.